tisnik/slides/docs/mypy.md

 * Short edit-(compile)-run cycle
 * Very easy to start using them
+* Ideal for scripting
+   - CLI
+   - web browser (simple actions)

 ---

 ## Cons

-* Not easy to use it large projects
+* Not easy to use them in large projects
 * Lot of unit tests needs to be written
 * Information about types are sometimes "hidden" in comments